esnet/pond/README.md

 # Tests

 The library has Mocha tests.
-To run the tests, use:
+To run the tests interactively, use:

-    npm start
+    npm run start-tester

 Then point your browser to:

     http://localhost:9500/webpack-dev-server/tests

+Or to run the tests (and linting) on the command line:

+    npm test

 # Licence